Ecam-Eurobot/Tutorials/src/electronics/Voltage-measurement-battery1-converti/Voltage-measurement-battery1-converti.md

 And then save the sketch:

-3. On the File menu, click Save As…
+3.On the File menu, click Save As…

 This sketch begins by initializing the serial port and declaring a few variables: